omhpatel7/encryptionLib/README.md

 ### example.c

 A simple program that generates a random key, encrypts a "Hello, World!" message, then decrypts it using the RC4 cipher.
+Modify the "from" variable on line 50 to encrypt your preferred text.
 The program prints the encrypted text in hexadecimal and the decrypted text.

 ### Makefile